Flight-Lab/View-Assist/View Assist Community Extras/VAX Device Control/readme.md

 > ## **This is an edited version of Dinki's View Assist Device Control Automation.
 This version includes community made features and is __not__ supported by Dinki and the View Assist team.**

 > [!IMPORTANT]
 > Most of the extra features REQUIRE the mediaplayer_device and musicplayer_device in your View Assist device config file to use separate media_player entities.
 These features rely on using media_player state change as a trigger, so the media players must also be stable, remain available, and display reliable state changes between idle & playing.
+Remember to also use the mediaplayer_device media_player in Stream Assist.

 ## Recommended Media Players:
 * **musicplayer_device:** [Snapcast](https://play.google.com/store/apps/details?id=de.badaix.snapcast&hl=en_US) (only exposed by Music Assistant) **FREE**
 * **mediaplayer_device:** [AirReceiver](https://play.google.com/store/apps/details?id=com.softmedia.receiver&hl=en_US) audio (only exposed by Music Assistant) **$2.99**

-> [!IMPORTANT]
-> Remember to make this change in your View Assist configuration file and use the same mediaplayer_device media_player in Stream Assist.

 <details>

 <summary>Other Confirmed Working Media Players:</summary>